-The subject building is a three-storey residential building constructed circa 1877 and covers approximately 3,843 square feet.
-The subject building was observed to be constructed of a stone and mortar foundation.
-The building has a sloped shingle roof and exterior walls were observed to be finished with brick.
-The interior walls and ceilings are comprised mostly of drywall with some plaster.
-The flooring was generally observed to be poured concrete, carpet and vinyl sheet flooring.
+The subject building is a three-storey residential unit, built in 1920 and approximately 4,200 square feet.
+The subject building was observed to be constructed with a stone and mortar foundation.
+The exterior walls are finished with brick, and the roof is composed of asphalt shingles.
+Within the subject building, interior walls and ceilings were observed to be mainly plaster with some drywall.
+The floors were generally vinyl floor tile and carpet.